jsayles/meshcore-analytics/docs/ARCHITECTURE.md

 ## Overview

 An integrated Django/GeoDjango web application for monitoring and analyzing MeshCore mesh networks.
-The app runs on a Raspberry Pi and provides two complementary features:
+The app runs on a Raspberry Pi and provides three complementary features:

+1. **Mesh Configuration** - Discover and manage repeater contacts from your radio
-1. **Repeater Monitor** - Real-time health monitoring and telemetry tracking of mesh network repeater nodes
+2. **Repeater Monitor** - Real-time health monitoring and telemetry tracking of mesh network repeater nodes
-2. **Signal Mapper** - Field survey tool for collecting and visualizing signal coverage heatmaps
+3. **Signal Mapper** - Field survey tool for collecting and visualizing signal coverage heatmaps

 The application is designed to run on a Raspberry Pi carried during field operations, combining USB-connected radio telemetry with phone-based GPS for comprehensive network analysis.

 ## Product Features

+### Feature 1: Mesh Configuration

+**Purpose:** Discover and manage which repeater contacts are tracked in the local database.

+**Capabilities:**
+- Auto-discover repeater contacts from connected radio on page load
+- View "My Repeaters" (nodes already in database)
+- Browse "Add Repeaters" list (discovered nodes not yet in database)
+- Add repeaters to database with single click
+- Remove repeaters from database
+- Search/filter discovered repeaters
+- Pagination for large contact lists (50 per page)
+- Client-side favorites/starring for sorting (transient, not saved)

+**Data Sources:**
+- USB-connected MeshCore radio contacts via `mc.ensure_contacts()`
+- Filters to show only repeaters (type=2) from radio
+- API filters out nodes already in database

+**Current Status:**
+- ✅ Frontend UI complete with two-section layout
+- ✅ REST API endpoints functional (discover, add, delete)
+- ✅ Auto-redirect from home if no repeaters configured
+- ✅ Navbar with gear icon for configuration access
+- ✅ Search and pagination implemented

+**Workflow:**
+1. First-time users redirected to `/config/` automatically
+2. Page loads existing repeaters from database (top section)
+3. Auto-discovers available repeaters from radio (bottom section)
+4. User clicks star icon and "Add to Mesh" to add repeaters
+5. Remove button available for nodes in database
+6. Run `load_radio_data` command to update telemetry for tracked nodes

-### Feature 1: Repeater Monitor
+### Feature 2: Repeater Monitor

 **Purpose:** Monitor the health, performance, and connectivity of MeshCore repeater nodes in real-time.